josephkniskern/programming-univbasics-nds-nds-to-insight-with-flexibility-lab/README.md

 "Snacks Collection"

 Not bad, right!
-Using some simple iteration we were able to transform the _given_ NDS into something that has all the raw data we need to get our answers.
-Now all we need to do is build our strategy from the finish _back_ to this new NDS we just created.
+Using some simple iteration we were able to transform the _given_ NDS into something that is our midpoint.
+Now all we need to do is finish the path from our midpoint to the goal NDS.

 ### -Saw...